At £375 the new Theraface Pro combines 8 beauty gadgets in one. Find out what we and a dermatologist think

 “I am a habitual jaw grinder, and I often wake with cheeks like concrete and teeth that hurt.
 I wear a bite splint at night and have even had injectables to stop the nightly grind.
 Whenever I do have botulinum toxin injections to relax the jaw muscles, I notice that my face becomes slimmer.
 The masseter muscles are said to be the strongest in the body - mine, I believe, are Olympic standard - and teeth grinding bulks them up.
 It's also bad news also for my teeth, which have weakened and cracked under the strain and my sleep.

 "The idea of using a massage gun rather than having repeated, and costly, injections (and crowns!) appealed.
-A face massage gun won't stop you from grinding, it works on damage limitation.
+A face massage gun won't stop you from grinding, but it works on damage limitation.
 Unpacking my Theraface Pro, I leaped on the pointy massage attachment, which got right into the knots in my jaw.
 However, I found myself using the flat head mostly, which is suitable for all areas.
-The spiky head delivers a more diffuse sensation suitable for around the eyes.
+The spiky head delivers a more diffused sensation, suitable for around the eyes.
 It also feels really good on my temples and on the furrow lines between my eyebrows.

 "There are three intensities of massage, I put it on the highest one which felt comfortable all over.
 In fact, on the lowest setting, it's practically impossible to manoeuvre around your forehead, as it just bounces off.
 It would be easy to think that it’s going to feel like a mallet hammering on your skin, but it’s not aggressive at all and also surprisingly quiet.
 It definitely passes the Netflix test as a beauty device you can use on the sofa without anyone having to switch on the subtitles over the din, plus there's no time limit to how short or long to use it for, so you can keep it going for an entire episode or just the few first minutes.
 The real 'ooh factor' came when I placed it just in front of the earlobe at the hinge of the jaw and - weirdly - when I pressed against my nostrils on the pressure points that normally feel the pointy bit of my gua sha.

-"And while tools such as a gua sha or jade roller are brilliant, this involves almost zero effort - and let's face it compliance is a major factor in getting bang for your buck with beauty gadgets.
+"And while tools such as a gua sha or jade roller are brilliant, this involves almost zero effort - and let's face it, compliance is a major factor in getting bang for your buck with beauty gadgets.
 You need something that's faff-free and not going to go the way of your spiralizer, gathering dust at the back of the cupboard.
 I think anyone who sits in front of a computer for hours or feels stiff and achy at the end of the day will benefit from how soothing and relaxed it makes your face feel.
 My teenage daughter, who is revising for her A-Levels found it soothing at the end of a long day bent over her books.
 I didn't find it had enough power to make a difference to my neck muscles though; for that I turned to my body massage gun.

 "As for the other attachments.
 I don't like cleansing brushes - it's a texture thing - so while it doesn't suit me personally when I tried it, it did a pretty good job.
 You can wash all the attachments, but you can't immerse the base in water - so keep it out of the shower.